fluorohead/nncg/README.md

 > unsigned 32-bit integer in the range from 0 to 4_294_967_295

 ***Password***
-> password, hidden input field, max.
+> password, hidden input, max.
 128 unicode characters

 ***MASKv4***
 > checking the correctness of the mask for IPv4 in dotted format